devtron-labs/devtron/docs/user-guide/deploying-application/image-labels-and-comments.md

 If you use [Application Groups](../application-groups.md) to deploy in bulk, image labels (if added) will be available as filters for you to quickly locate the container image.

 ![Figure 9: Application Groups - Filter by Image Label](https://devtron-public-asset.s3.us-east-2.amazonaws.com/images/deploying-application/tag-comment/ag-image-filter.gif)

+This will be helpful in scenarios (say release package) where you wish to deploy multiple applications at once, and you have already labelled the intended images of the respective applications.